trailofbits/publications/presentations/Slither: A Static Analysis Framework for Smart Contracts/README.md

 * Slither is fast and precise and will find vulnerabilities and optimizations in smart contracts.
 * Slither's printers will help to review contracts.
-* It's Python API allows building custom static analyses.
+* It has an easy-to-use Python API that allows building custom static analyses.

 Presented at
 * [EthCC 2019](https://ethcc.io)